Chapter One - The Choice

 His mind wandered as he walked.
 First, to an essay he'd written in elementary school.
 It had won second-place in some meaningless competition and his mother had framed it on the mantel.
 The opening lines of the essay, written in his childish prose, looped insistently in his head.
 "Everyone always complains about the rules.
 But are rules bad?"

-His thoughts turned to Erika.
+His thoughts turned to his sister, Erika.
 She'd received a promotion at her agency and had been completely off-the-wall ecstatic when she'd called him last night, alternating between boasting and chiding.
 "Just imagine where you'd be if you'd taken a job earlier.
 Experience counts, you know.
 Starting so late, you're going to see a salary drop of at least twenty-five percent compared to your peers.
 Maybe more."
 He couldn't have gotten a word in edgewise even if he'd wanted to.
 So he'd listened and nodded, while his decision sat like a stone in his stomach.

 And every swirl and eddy of thought brought him back to that warm Evergrande night.
 It had only been a week ago, but it might as well have been a year.
 He'd ducked into an after-party at his friend's hotel suite, but the stuffy air and sour smell of beer hadn't felt like celebration—nor had it felt appropriate for loss.